agasc/Soundscape-analysis-with-R/README.md

 ### Value
-This function will return a list of two table.
-The first table is for the "left channel" or "mono channel" and the second table for the "right channel".
+This function will return a list of two tables.
+The first table called "Mono_left" is for the "left channel" or "mono channel" and the second table called "Mono_right" for the "right channel".
 In case of STEREO=FALSE, the second table will be filled with NA value.
+Column of this table will corresponds to the different indices you calculated.
+In case you want to measure the same set of indices on several wave files, this function can be included in a loop (see example below) and all table results can be combined in a final table with indices in column and wave files in lines.

 ### Example

+#### on one file
 library(soundecology)
 data(tropicalsound)

 Result<-AcouIndexAlpha(tropicalsound, stereo=FALSE, min_freq = 2000, max_freq = 10000, anthro_min = 1000, anthro_max = 2000, bio_min=2000, bio_max=12000, wl=512, j=5, AcouOccupancy=TRUE, Bioac=TRUE, Hf=TRUE, Ht=TRUE, H=TRUE, ACI=TRUE, AEI_villa=TRUE, M=TRUE, NDSI=TRUE, ADI=TRUE, NP=TRUE)

-Result_left<-Result$Table_left
+Result_left<-Result$Mono_left
+Result_left

+#### on several files.
+Let's imagine you have a directory "Dir1" with several wave files.
+setwd("Dir1")
+WaveNames<-dir()

+TableTotal<-NULL
+for i in 1: length(WaveNames))
+{
+wave<-readWave(WaveNames[i])
+Result<-AcouIndexAlpha(wave, stereo=FALSE, min_freq = 2000, max_freq = 10000, anthro_min = 1000, anthro_max = 2000, bio_min=2000, bio_max=12000, wl=512, j=5, AcouOccupancy=TRUE, Bioac=TRUE, Hf=TRUE, Ht=TRUE, H=TRUE, ACI=TRUE, AEI_villa=TRUE, M=TRUE, NDSI=TRUE, ADI=TRUE, NP=TRUE)
+TableTotal<-rbind(TableTotal,Result$Mono_left)
+}
+rownames(TableTotal)<-WaveNames

+TableTotal

 ### References